 For example, if 80% of your visitors pass from your Home Page to your Product Page, 70% of your visitors go from a Product Page to the Checkout Page, and 20% of visitors make it from the Checkout Page to the Thank You Page – then it is clear to you that you need to seriously work on improving your Checkout Page.
 You would have never known this without setting up a funnel.

-eCommerce Tracking in Google Analytics
+eCommerce tracking in Google Analytics

-If you run an ecommerce site, or even if you run any type of site in which you would like your visitors to complete an actionable goal like downloading an ebook or entering their email address, then Google Analytics Ecommerce is definitely a tool that you should learn and know how to use.
+If you run an e-commerce site, or even if you run any type of site in which you would like your visitors to complete an actionable goal like downloading an ebook or entering their email address, then Google Analytics E-commerce is definitely a tool that you should learn and know how to use.

 This little-known tool is extremely powerful, and it can give you the valuable information that you need in order to improve your conversion rate and your increase your profits.
 Let’s take a closer look at why this tool is so important and how to get started using it.

-Why Enable Ecommerce in Google Analytics?
+Why enable eCommerce in Google Analytics?

-If you are already using the Goal or Funnel functions in Google Analytics, then you are probably already well aware of how valuable they can be to track the data and behavior of your Web site’s visitors.
+If you are already using the Goal or Funnel functions in Google Analytics, then you are probably already well aware of how valuable they can be to track the data and behaviour of your Web site’s visitors.

 However, those tools can only track things like page views and your conversion rate.
 While these are important, the Google Analytics Ecommerce function tracks something much more directly applicable to your business: revenue.
-Page views and conversion rates are sometimes abstract and difficult to understand, but revenues are much more concrete.
+Pageviews and conversion rates are sometimes abstract and difficult to understand, but revenues are much more concrete.

 The Google Analytics Ecommerce feature can track a wide variety of data.
 It is almost as if Google acts as an automatic accountant for your site.
-Here are some of the ecommerce data items that Google Analytics can track for you:
+Here are some of the e-commerce data items that Google Analytics can track for you: